chrisshortlaw/homebrew_virtual_dom/README.md

 This project will showcase a single-page app using html, css, and javascript to provide for interactive elements.

-The single-page app will be a graphing calculator which will be able to evaluate functions as well as draw graphs of those functions where required.
+The single-page app will be a calculator which will be able to evaluate functions and perform arithmetic.

+This app will be built upon a custom library, built by the author, which will manipulate a virtual DOM a la React & Vue.

 The project itself will deploy a model-view-controller design pattern, separating the logic from the user input and the view aspects.